 Greg is an active member in various respected legal organizations.
 He is the Founding Trustee, Vice President and Secretary of the American College of Governance Counsel, and a fellow of the American College of Trial Lawyers, the Litigation Counsel of America and the Salzburg Global Seminar, Corporate Governance.
 Greg also served as a past Chair and Co-Chair on several committees and forums with the American Bar Association and previously served on the Delaware Supreme Court Rules Committee.

-Among his charitable and volunteer works, Greg is the immediate past chair (President) of the Board of Directors for the Ministry of Caring, Inc., and recently completed his term as a Trustee for The American University of Rome.
+Among his charitable and volunteer works, Greg is the immediate past chair (President) of the Board of Directors for the Ministry of Caring, Inc. Greg also serves as a Trustee for the American University of Rome, based in Rome, Italy.